 The company's reputation for offering quality equipment and personalized customer service draws the attention of Southwest Growth Pool, who purchases the company and retains the services of Tom Engquist to manage the business.

 Southwest Growth Pool liquidates and sells to Tom Engquist and minority partner Bob Kennedy.

 Head & Engquist expands into the growing New Orleans market with a new branch in Kenner, LA.

 Head & Engquist merges with and later purchases Grove crane distributor South Texas Equipment.
 New branches open in Shreveport, LA; Lake Charles, LA; and Beaumont, TX.

-Head & Engquist experiences a large growth period, opening branches in Alexandria, LA; Little Rock, Springdale, and Fort Smith, AR; San Antonio, TX; Jackson, MS; and Memphis, TN, as well as aerial lift divisions in Southern Texas and Gonzales, LA.
+In 1995, Tom Engquist’s son, John, purchases the company from his father and takes on the role of CEO and Director.
+Head & Engquist then experiences a large growth period, opening branches in Alexandria, LA; Little Rock, Springdale, and Fort Smith, AR; San Antonio, TX; Jackson, MS; and Memphis, TN, as well as expansion with the addition of an aerial lift division in Southern Texas and Gonzales, LA.